-If the Offeror is a team or Joint Venture of multiple companies, the Evaluation Panel will consider the experience of each member of the team or Joint Venture in light of their role in the proposed team or Joint Venture.
-The Department is interested in reviewing as relevant experience those projects completed by the proposed Key Personnel.
-This element of the evaluation will be worth up to five (5) points.
+If the offeror is a team or joint venture, the names and addresses of the team or individual members of the joint venture, and copies of any joint venture or teaming agreements shall be provided.
+If the Offeror is a team the teaming agreement should include intention, expectations, roles and responsibility of the prime contractor, roles and responsibility of the teaming partner, why the parties are teaming, division of the work and percentages.
+If the Offeror is a team or a Joint Venture of multiple companies, the Evaluation Panel will consider the experience of each member of the team or Joint Venture in light of their role in the proposed team or Joint Venture.
+This element of the evaluation will be worth up to fifteen (15) points.

-3.4.2 Key Personnel of the Builder (10 points)
+3.4.2 Key Personnel of the Prime Contractor (10 points)